 MA is stopping because...
 And before the MA benefit end date Proof was not provided The proof requested is received.
 The customer did not meet an MA requirement A change is reported showing that the customer meets the requirement.
-The customer asked that MA benefits be stopped The customer contacts the eligibility worker and asks for MA benefits to continue.
-Returned mail was received from the Post Office The customer contacts the eligibility worker and provides current address information.
+The customer asked that MA benefits be stopped The customer contacts the Benefits and Eligibility Specialist and asks for MA benefits to continue.
+Returned mail was received from the Post Office The customer contacts the Benefits and Eligibility Specialist and provides current address information.